Loading...

 • Cellular and molecular biology studies.
 Using transgenic technology, it is possible to visualize the expression patterns of specific genes, cell migration pathways, etc. in experimental fish.

-• Gene editing applications. gene editing techniques such as CRISPR/Cas9 are widely used in experimental fish, allowing researchers to precisely insert, repair, or knock out specific genes.
+• Gene editing applications.
+Gene editing technology is widely used in experimental fish, allowing researchers to insert, repair, or knock out specific genes precisely.

 • Behavioral studies.
 Because experimental fish can adapt and demonstrate a range of complex behaviors in a laboratory environment, such as learning behavior, memory, social behavior, etc.